-HALI COUNTRY HOTEL Located within a 10-minute drive to the famous Jökulsárlón glacier lagoon, the Hali Country Inn is the perfect base for exploring the area.
+HALI COUNTRY HOTEL

+Located within a 10-minute drive to the famous Jökulsárlón glacier lagoon, the Hali Country Inn is the perfect base for exploring the area.
 Guest rooms are simple yet comfortable, with private bathrooms, nice beds, and large windows to enjoy the scenery.
 Complimentary tea and coffee are available throughout the day and there is a nice restaurant on the property.

-HOTEL SKAFTAFELL
+HOTELS IN THE SKAFTAFELL AREA

+Skaftafell, Iceland, Days 2 to 3 (2 nights)

+In the area around Skaftafell, we stay at one of the following properties:

-This lodging is truly in "the middle of nowhere," near the tongue of the huge Vatnajökull Glacier on the edge of spectacular Skaftafell National Park.
+HOTEL SKAFTAFELL This lodging is truly in "the middle of nowhere," near the tongue of the huge Vatnajökull Glacier on the edge of spectacular Skaftafell National Park.
 Lava fields stretch out in front of the hotel, and on a clear day, you can see the ocean.
 Rooms are small and simply furnished but cozy and comfortable.
 Have a drink at the tiny upstairs bar for a fantastic glacier view.

-Accommodations (cont'd)